-On May 2, 2024, we, as borrower, entered into a loan and security agreement, or the Loan Agreement with K2HV (we refer to K2HV, together with any other lender from time to time, as the Lenders); K2HV, as administrative agent for the Lenders; and Ankara Trust Company, LLC, as collateral trustee for the Lenders.
-The Loan Agreement provides up to \$60.0 million principal in term loans.
+In May 2024, we, as borrower, entered into the K2HV Loan Agreement with K2HV (together with any other lender from time to time, the "Lenders"); K2HV, as administrative agent for the Lenders; and Ankura Trust Company, LLC, as collateral trustee for the Lenders.
+The K2HV Loan Agreement provides up to \$60.0 million principal in term loans.
 We received \$30.0 million in gross loan proceeds at closing, \$25.0 million from the first tranche commitment upon closing and \$5.0 million from the second tranche commitment.
-A third tranche commitment of up to \$10.0 million is available to be drawn at our option during certain availability periods, subject to the achievement, as determined by the administrative agent in its discretion, of certain time-based, clinical and regulatory milestones and receipt of not less than \$60.0 million in net cash proceeds from certain financing activities, with at least \$50.0 million from a single offering of common stock.
-A fourth tranche commitment of up to \$20.0 million is available to be drawn down at our option through May 1, 2026 or if the third tranche is funded, May 1, 2027, subject to Lender's review of our clinical, financial and operating plan and subject to Lender's consent in its sole and absolute discretion.
+A third tranche commitment of up to \$10.0 million is available to be drawn at our option between January 1, 2025 and June 30, 2025, subject to the achievement, as determined by the administrative agent in its discretion, of certain time-based, clinical and regulatory milestones and receipt of not less than \$60.0 million in net cash proceeds from certain financing activities, with at least \$50.0 million from a single offering of common stock.
+A fourth tranche commitment of up to \$20.0 million is available to be drawn down at our option through May 1, 2026 or if the third tranche is funded, May 1, 2027, subject to Lender's review of our clinical, financial and operating plan and subject to the Lender's consent in its sole and absolute discretion.

-The term loan matures on May 1, 2028, and we are obligated to make interest only payments for the first 24 months, or 36 months if the third tranche is funded, and then interest and equal principal payments for the next 24 or 12 months, as applicable.
+The term loan matures on May 1, 2028, and we are obligated to make interest only payments for the first 24 months, or 36 months if the third tranche is funded, and then interest and equal principal payments each month thereafter through the maturity date.
 The term loan bears a variable interest rate equal to the greater of (i) 10.3%, and (ii) the sum of (A) the prime rate last quoted in The Wall Street Journal (or a comparable replacement rate if The Wall Street Journal ceases to quote such rate) and (B) 1.8%.
 We may prepay, at our option, all, but not less than all, of the outstanding principal balance and all accrued and unpaid interest with respect to the principal balance being prepaid of the term loans, subject to a prepayment premium to which the Lenders are entitled and certain notice requirements.
-We were required to pay the Lenders' certain customary fees and expenses at closing and will be required to pay additional fees that may be due upon maturity or prepayment such as final payment fees and prepayment fees.
+We are obligated to pay a final fee equal to 6.95% of the aggregate amount of the term loans funded, or the Final Fee, to occur upon the earliest of (i) the maturity date, (ii) the acceleration of the term loans, and (iii) the prepayment of the term loans.
+The Final Fee is being accreted to interest expense using the effective interest method over the life of the debt.